2022 Crimean Bridge explosion: Effect on Russian forces

 Russian forces have had their logistics hindered by the blast on the bridge.
-The UK Ministry of Defence said that transport "capacity [would] be seriously degraded" over the bridge.
+The UK Ministry of Defence noted that transport "capacity [would] be seriously degraded" over the bridge.
 Repairs started on the evening of 8 October, with car and rail traffic resuming almost immediately.
 Trucks used ferries because one section of their lane was completely destroyed.
 The Russian reliance on rail to move military equipment means that truck traffic is not the major concern.
 There is also a land corridor along the coast of southern Ukraine, although this is at higher risk of attack.
 Construction of the bridge was completed in 2018, so it has only been relied upon for a few years.
 The greatest blow might be psychological, according to people comparing it to the sinking of the Russian cruiser Moskva and considering Putin's personal links to the bridge.
 Various analysts said on 10 October that trains would likely cross the bridge at reduced speed and loads.

 Effect on Russian government

 The symbolic nature of the destruction is no less important for the Kremlin.
 The opening of the bridge in 2018 was considered one of Putin's greatest propaganda achievements.
 After the Russian invasion of 2022, the structure was one of the most protected objects.
 A week before the explosion, a decree was signed on the annexation of four Ukrainian regions by Russia, after which Russia continued to threaten Ukraine with nuclear weapons in the event of an attack on objects in the annexed territories.

 Putin said that the October 2022 missile strikes on Ukraine, which hit civilian areas in Kyiv and other cities, were in retaliation for Ukraine's alleged attack on the Crimean Bridge.

+In May 2023, former history teacher Nikita Tushkanov was sentenced to five-and-a-half years in prison under Russia's 2022 war censorship laws on charges of "justifying terrorism" and "discrediting" the Russian military for calling the Crimean Bridge explosion "a birthday gift for Putler."